 - Any conditions that apply to your Liquor Sales Licence will also apply to the extended area.

 - It is the licence holder’s responsibility to ensure compliance with all other laws, by-laws and regulations during an event for which a temporary extension has been approved.

-- If a tent will be used as the proposed extended licensed area, and the tent has walls that can be rolled down and secured, those secured walls may be considered a fixed partition.
+- If a tent will be used as the proposed extended licensed area, and the tent has walls that can be rolled down and secured, those secured walls may be considered as the partition from the areas to which the licence does not apply.
 Please identify on the sketch if this is the case.
-Tents without walls or walls that will stay up will require a fixed partition to surround the licensed area so it is separate from the unlicensed area.
+Tents without walls must ensure that the tent area is distinguishable from adjacent premises to which the licence does not apply.

 - Licensees are responsible for ensuring that all requirements of the Liquor Licence Act and its regulations are met.
 Licensees should take into consideration the nature of the event and the calculated capacity noted on the Temporary Extension Application.